 To put this goal into action, write down your goal and the steps you need to take to achieve it.
 Put this somewhere that you will see it often - like the fridge or bathroom mirror.
 This will help to motivate you.
 Make sure you include a date when you'll review how you're going.
 This way you can modify the steps if you're not getting closer to achieving your goal.

-Using the walking group example, here's what your goal and steps might look:
+Using the walking group example, on the next page is an example of what your goal and steps might look like.

 My walking group goal